 Looking for the best Christmas markets in 2018?
-We have travelled the UK to find the best german Christmas markets, Christmas fairs and festivals to find some of the best Christmas markets in Europe.
+We have travelled the UK to find the best german Christmas markets, Christmas fairs and festivals.
 There’ll be mulled wine, mince pies and Christmas gift ideas at the markets.

 If you’re not a fan of mulled wine and jingling bells, you’re probably better off fleeing the country come December.
 Even those food festivals and farmers markets that don’t sell themselves as festive events tend to come draped with tinsel and trimmed with holly.
 Fortunately here at olive towers we love a bit of Christmas cheer.
 Here are our favourite food festivals and Christmas markets taking place across the UK in December.